 - 1/4 tsp each sea salt and black pepper

 - 1 Tbsp maple syrup or organic brown sugar (optional)

 FOR SERVING optional

-Preheat oven to 375 degrees F (190 C) and line 1 large or 2 medium baking sheets with parchment paper (use more baking sheets as needed if increasing batch size).
+- Preheat oven to 375 degrees F (190 C) and line 2 large baking sheets with parchment paper (use more baking sheets as needed if increasing batch size).

-Roast until golden brown and tender—about 30-40 minutes—tossing/flipping at the halfway point to ensure even baking.
+- Roast until golden brown and tender—about 30-45 minutes, or more—tossing/flipping at the halfway point to ensure even baking.

 *Avoiding oil?
 Check out our Oil-Free Roasted Vegetables recipe.